 A more comprehensive listing of Markdown syntax can be found in this helpful Markdown Cheatsheet

 When you run a code cell, the application compute kernel interprets the code, passes those instructions to the actual operating system of the machine that the notebook is running on(e.g. Python, R), and retrieves results to display them in the notebook.
 As the command runs, the output log of the command appears right below the code cell (see the screenshot below):

 If the code in the cell doesn't match the kernel's language, the application compute will return an error.
-If the code is correct but specifies no outputs, the code will run and the result of the computation will be stored in the notebook runtime until the kernel is restarted.
+If the code is correct but specifies no outputs, the code will run and the result of the computation will be stored in the notebook cloud environment until the kernel is restarted.
 If no output is specified, you will know the code was successfully executed by noting the number in the square parens [ ] to the left of the cell.

 How to know if your code cell has run